instructlab/instructlab/README.md

 ## 🎁 Submit your new knowledge or skills

-Of course, the final step is, if you've improved the model, to open a pull-request in the [taxonomy repository](https://github.com/instruct-lab/taxonomy) that includes the `qna.yaml` files with your improved data.
+Of course, the final step is, if you've improved the model, to open a pull-request in the [taxonomy repository](https://github.com/instruct-lab/taxonomy) that includes the files (e.g. `qna.yaml`) with your improved data.

 ## 📬 Contributing